Zarcolio/coco/README.md

  COCO reinstall <package> [-y]  Reinstall this package by uninstalling and installing this package.
  COCO restore <file>            Restore a backup from file.
  COCO setup                     Sets up Coco (installs choco-cleaner and Coco itself).
+ COCO update [-y]               updates all packages but only shows updated packages.